ZachHaber/LCExtraTerminalCommands/README.md

-This mod adds all kinds of commands to the terminal each of these commands can be disabled in the config file.
+This mod adds all kinds of commands to the terminal, each of these commands can be disabled in the config file.

-V1.3.0 may be my last version (other than a bugfix version) of ExtraTerminalCommands that releases anytime soon.
-As I do not know what to add to this mod in the future.
-Suggestions are always welcome, and if there are good suggestions I'll consider updating the mod again.

 If you encounter any bugs you can report them on the project github: https://github.com/Beauver/ExtraTerminalCommands